Study Leave A-Z

 Postgraduate degree courses are rarely funded from the Study Leave budget – exceptions include specific training programmes whose curricula currently require such qualifications for progression.
 Some Wessex fellowships also include funding support for a Postgraduate Certificate in Medical Education.

 Private study leave for the purpose of home-based revision will normally be taken within six weeks from the date of the exam and normally runs from Monday to Friday.
-Doctors in training may take up to five days (of the 30-day allowance).
+Resident Doctors may take up to five days (of the 30-day allowance).
 Only one period of private study leave per exam is allowed.

 Study leave can be used to fund the purchase of one set of question banks from a recognised provider in lieu of an exam preparation course.